 - c) Have priority to be re-housed under the City Council's Housing Allocation Scheme. - 5.6.2.
 Where the criteria above in 5.6.1 (7.17.1-17.3 of the Flexible Tenancy Policy June 2014) are met, a new flexible tenancy will be offered (following successful completion of an introductory tenancy).
 This may be at the original home, or another property, depending on the size needed which will be assessed under the City Council Bedroom Standard set out in the Housing Allocation Scheme.
+With regards to the type of property needed, a discretionary successor that has been living in Community Supportive Housing will only be able to there if they are eligible for this type of housing in their own right, as set out in this Scheme, and it is the right size needed.
 If a property, other than the original is offered, the applicant will be able to bid for a period of six months after which one direct offer will be made.
 Upon expiry of the flexible tenancy a further flexible tenancy may be offered in line with the Tenancy Policy (see section 4 of the Flexible Tenancy Policy June 2014). - 5.6.3.
-Where the criteria in 5.6.1 a or 5.6.1 b (7.17.1 or 7.17.2 of the Flexible Tenancy Policy June 2014) are met but the criteria in 5.6.1 c (7.17.3) is not met and there is no priority to be re-housed under the Housing Allocation Scheme, the applicant will be made one direct offer of a two year Non Renewable flexible tenancy.
-This is intended to provide the applicant with some transitional short term housing following a bereavement and is in order to help plan to move.
-Upon expiry of the two year flexible tenancy, no further tenancy will be offered.
-The property may be the original home or another property depending on the size needed which will be assessed under the City Council's Bedroom Standard or any equivalent standard set out in the Housing Allocation Scheme. - 5.6.4.
+Where the criteria in 5.6.1 a or 5.6.1 b (7.17.1 or 7.17.2 of the Tenancy Policy updated December 2016) are met but the criteria in 5.6.1 c (7.17.3) is not met and there is no priority to be re-housed under the Housing Allocation Scheme, the applicant will be made one direct offer of a two year Flexible Tenancy for Non Priority Households.
+This is intended to provide the applicant with some transitional short term housing following a bereavement and is in order to help them plan to move.
+Upon expiry of the two year flexible tenancy, a further tenancy will only be granted in accordance with the renewal criteria (see 4.15-4.16 of the Tenancy Policy updated December 2016).
+The property may be the original home or another property depending on the size needed which will be assessed under the City Council's Bedroom Standard or any equivalent standard set out in the Housing Allocation Scheme.
+With regards to the type of property needed, a discretionary successor that has been living in Community Supportive Housing will only be able to

+- remain there if they are eligible for this type of housing in their own right, as set out in this Scheme, and it is the right size needed. - 5.6.4.
 Where more than one person is eligible for a discretionary succession, the City Council expects the household to decide who should benefit.
 Provided that the person meets the criteria outlined here, the City Council will generally respect this choice.
 However, the final decision regarding which household member should benefit rests with the City Council. - 5.6.5.
-The discretionary successor may only include the following people as part of their household; - Co-habiting partners including married, non-married and same sex partners

-- Dependent children normally resident with the main applicant parent - Adult relatives reasonably expected to reside with the main applicant, who moved into the property at the same time as the discretionary successor and who lives in the property as their only and principal main home.
+The discretionary successor may only include the following people as part of their household; - Co-habiting partners including married, non-married and same sex partners - Dependent children normally resident with the main applicant parent - Adult relatives reasonably expected to reside with the main applicant, who moved into the property at the same time as the discretionary successor and who lives in the property as their only and principal main home.